dgrunwald/rust-cpython/README.md

 Supported Python versions:
 * Python 2.7
-* Python 3.7 to 3.11
+* Python 3.7 to 3.12

 Warning: this package is no longer actively maintained.
-Python 3.12 is not supported and likely will not be supported.
 Please switch to [PyO3](https://github.com/PyO3/pyo3) instead.

 Requires Rust 1.41.1 or later.